lylin17/fruit_class/README.md

 1. Install docker engine as shown [here](https://docs.docker.com/install/)

-2. Pre-processed data used can be reproduce by executing the docker container in data_code:
+2. Pre-processed data used can be reproduce by executing the docker container in *data_code folder*:

 	a.
 Checking your chrome version [here](https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have) and download the correct chromedriver [here](http://chromedriver.chromium.org/downloads)
 	b.
 Unzip and move chromedriver.exe to the data_code folder